-- articulate the Hospital's commitment to comply with all applicable federal and state standards; - describe compliance expectations as embodied in the Code of Conduct Standards; - implement the operation of the Compliance Program; - provide guidance to employees and others on dealing with potential compliance issues; - identify how to communicate compliance issues to appropriate compliance personnel; - describe how potential compliance issues are investigated and resolved; - include a policy of non-intimidation and non-retaliation for good faith participation in the compliance program, including but not limited to reporting potential issues, investigating issues, conducting selfevaluations, audits and remedial actions, and reporting to appropriate officials; and
+- articulate the Hospital's commitment and obligation to comply with all applicable federal and state standards; - describe compliance expectations as embodied in the Code of Conduct Standards; - implement the operation of the Compliance Program; - provide guidance to all Affected Individuals on dealing with potential compliance issues; - identify how to communicate compliance issues to appropriate compliance personnel; - describe how potential compliance issues are investigated and resolved; - include a policy of non-intimidation and non-retaliation for good faith participation in the compliance program, including but not limited to: - Reporting potential compliance issues to appropriate Personnel (e.g., the Chief Compliance Officer); - Cooperating with/participating in the investigation of potential compliance issues; - Assisting the Hospital with self-evaluations and audits; - Assisting the Hospital with implementing remedial actions; - Reporting instances of intimidation or retaliation; and - Reporting potential fraud, waste or abuse to appropriate state or federal entities.

-- include all requirements listed under Section 6032 of the Deficit Reduction Act of 2005 as to maintaining and disseminating policies regarding false claims laws and whistleblower protections. - 2.
+- establish disciplinary standards for Affected Individuals who fail to comply with the written policies and procedures, standards of conduct, or state and federal laws, rules and regulations; and - include all requirements listed under Section 6032 of the Deficit Reduction Act of 2005 (42 U.S.C. § 1396a[a][68]) as to maintaining and disseminating policies regarding false claims laws and whistleblower protections. - 2.
 Designation of Compliance Officer and Compliance Committee.
-The Hospital has appointed a Chief Compliance Officer who is responsible for running the day-to-day operations of the Compliance Program.
-Among other things, the Chief Compliance Officer is responsible for ensuring that all elements described herein are in effect and are fully operational.
-At the direction of the President and Chief Executive Officer (CEO), the Chief Compliance Officer reports directly and is accountable to the General Counsel/Chief of Compliance.
-The Chief Compliance Officer is also authorized to report to the CEO and to the Board of Trustees.

-The Chief Compliance Officer will chair a Compliance Committee that is responsible for developing, maintaining, and monitoring the Compliance Program.
-The Compliance Committee also directly reports and is accountable to the General Counsel/Chief of Compliance.
+The Hospital has appointed a Chief Compliance Officer who is responsible for running the day-to-day operations of the Compliance Program. - Among other things, the Chief Compliance Officer is responsible for ensuring that all elements described herein are in effect and are fully operational, including, but not limited to, overseeing and monitoring the adoption, implementation and maintenance of the Program and evaluating its effectiveness. - At the direction of the President and Chief Executive Officer (CEO), the Chief Compliance Officer reports directly and is accountable to the General Counsel/Chief of Compliance.
+The Chief Compliance Officer is also authorized to report to the CEO and to the Board of Trustees. - The Chief Compliance Officer chairs a Compliance Committee, which has been formed to coordinate activities with the Chief Compliance Officer to ensure that the Hospital is conducting its business in an ethical and responsible manner, consistent with its Program.
+The Compliance Committee meets at least quarterly and also directly reports and is accountable to the General Counsel/Chief of Compliance.